 - Configuration: Configuring summarizers

 - Configuration: Cache options and setting up exports

 Some extra configuration can improve data display

 - Additional settings for crosstable and tree-shaped data display

-- Additional parameters for output colouring of data
+- Additional parameters for output coloring of data

 - Additional parameters for geographic plotting (experimental)